palash1992/DynamicGEM/README.md

 ## Install
 Before setting up DynamicGEM, it is suggested that the dynamic triad and TIMERS are properly set up.

 * The TIMERS is originally written in matlab, in dynamicgem we have created python modules for Timers using Matlab Library Compiler.
-We have used Matlab R2017a to generate modules that work with python 3.5.
+We have used Matlab R2019a to generate modules that work with python 3.5 or 3.6 .
 To run the matlab runtime please configure the Matlab runtime by downloading it from "https://www.mathworks.com/products/compiler/matlab-runtime.html" and following steps mentioned in "https://www.mathworks.com/help/compiler/install-the-matlab-runtime.html".
 The source code of TIMERS along with the setup files are located in dynamicgem/TIMERS folder.
     - Do not forget to export the matlabruntime library path if you haven't used sudo to install it (i.e. sudo ./install).
       ```bash
-         export LD_LIBRARY_PATH="/usr/local/MATLAB/MATLAB_Runtime/v92/bin/glnxa64:/usr/local/MATLAB/MATLAB_Runtime/v92/runtime/glnxa64:/usr/local/MATLAB/MATLAB_Runtime/v92/sys/os/glnxa64:$LD_LIBRARY_PATH"
+         export LD_LIBRARY_PATH="/usr/local/MATLAB/MATLAB_Runtime/v96/bin/glnxa64:/usr/local/MATLAB/MATLAB_Runtime/v96/runtime/glnxa64:/usr/local/MATLAB/MATLAB_Runtime/v96/sys/os/glnxa64:$LD_LIBRARY_PATH"

-      ```
-    - Due to a bug in the MATLAB runtime R2017a, please perform the following steps to resolve the issue:
-     ```bash
-        cd /<full-path-to-MATLAB_Runtime>/v92/bin/glnxa64
-        mv libexpat.so.1 libexpat.so.1.NOFIND
-     ```
-    - To setup TIMERS perform the following steps:
-      ```bash
-         cd dynamicgem/TIMERS/TIMERS_ALL/for_redistribution_files_only
-         python setup.py install --user
-      ```
-    - To install for all users in Unix/Linux:
-      ```bash
-         sudo python setup.py install
-      ```
-* We have build the dynamicTriad using python 3.5.
+* We have build the dynamicTriad using python3.
 Please follow "https://github.com/luckiezhou/DynamicTriad" to install the necessary library for running the dynmicTriad.
 Moreover, you may build it of particular version of python as well.
     -  For graph_tool setup, if you are using virtual environment and  not using sudo for setting up python modules, make sure to    to perform following:"
      ```bash
          sudo find /usr/. -name graph_tool  #to find the <path-to-graph_tool> to graph)tool